-- a.
-The sectoral analysis will be driven by the meta-analysis of secondary data, and validated through the primary data collection. - i.
-Gaps in the broad sectoral outcomes where national priorities/SDGs/Liveability Parameters are not being addressed either due to absence of interventions or non-performance of existing schemes/interventions.
-For gap analysis, new schemes and initiatives announced in 2019-20 may also be considered. - ii.
-Convergence of the scheme, both intended and actual, to other developmental programmes of the Central and the State Governments as well as with private sector, CSR efforts, international multilateral and bilateral aid, etc. - b.
-The Umbrella and scheme-level analysis will be based on triangulation of primary and secondary data, as outlined in the methodology.
+- a) The sectoral analysis will be driven by the meta-analysis of secondary data and validated through the primary data collection. - i) Gaps in the broad sectoral outcomes where national priorities/SDGs are not being addressed either due to absence of interventions or non-performance of existing schemes/interventions.
+For gap analysis, new schemes and initiatives announced in 2019-20 may also be considered. - ii) Convergence of the scheme, both intended and actual, to other developmental programmes of the Central and the State Governments as well as with private sector, CSR efforts, international multilateral and bilateral aid, etc. - b) The Umbrella and scheme-level analysis will be based on triangulation of primary and secondary data, as outlined in the methodology.
 It will include an assessment of the relevance, effectiveness, efficiency, equity and sustainability of the Umbrella schemes and CSS schemes.
 Details on this framework are available in the Guidelines for Evaluation placed at Appendix IV.
-In line with this understanding, the following aspects will have to be assessed as a part of the analysis: - i.
-Input use efficiency of various CSS schemes i.e. institutional mechanism, fund flow (adequacy & timeliness) & utilization through public expenditure tracking, policy guidelines (e.g. scheme guidelines, urban transport policy), scheme guidelines & notifications, human resources allocated and training & capacity building for the implementation of the schemes at central, state, and ULB level, mechanisms to identify and reward best practices within the scheme design as well as concurrent monitoring & impact evaluation systems. - ii.
-The coverage of the scheme in terms of eligible beneficiaries, geographies etc. The eligible beneficiary will be scheme specific, and has been outlined in Appendix IV.
-This should also cover social, gender and economic disparities in urban India.
+In line with this understanding, the following aspects will have to be assessed as a part of the analysis: - i) Input Efficiency of the PMRPY and PMKVY schemes including the National Career Service (NCS) project in terms of aspects like institutional mechanism, fund flow (adequacy & timeliness) & utilization through public expenditure, policy guidelines and human resources allocated for the implementation of the schemes at different levels mechanisms to identify and reward best practices within the scheme design, outreach plan as well as Monitoring & Evaluation systems and to look at the effectiveness of PMKVY in skilling, upskilling, RPL activities, special projects for disadvantaged populations, certification, placements, increasing efficiency gains enabled by leveraging technology and impact of the scheme on gender-disability